army-cat/trooper/doc/trooper_keys.md

 </code></pre>
 <br />

-is a trusted host key?
-The answer is always yes (true) for this implementation.
+Is a trusted host key?
+The answer is always no (false) to force to the system to use add_host_key/3.

 <a name="user_key-2"></a>